aws-powertools/powertools-lambda-java/docs/core/metrics.md

 ## Creating metrics with different configurations

-Use `withMetric` if you have one or more metrics that should have different configurations e.g. dimensions or namespace.
+Use `withMetricsLogger` if you have one or more metrics that should have different configurations e.g. dimensions or namespace.

 === "App.java"